 More than just Licenses and Registrations

-People often think of the NYS Department of Motor Vehicles (NYS DMV) strictly in terms of State or County offices where the public goes to obtain a driver license or renew a vehicle registration.
+People often think of the New York State Departmentof Motor Vehicles (DMV) strictly in terms of State or County offices where the public goes to obtain a driver license or renew a vehicle registration.
 The agency actually encompasses a much broader range of activities and programs.
 Some examples of these activities include:

 - Educating and promoting highway safety through the Governor's Traffic Safety Committee (GTSC).